 The Future: HVO Tanks

 By having similar properties to Kerosene our material testing shows that our current fuel tank range aimed at the heating oil market is fully compatible with HVO meaning our customers don’t have to worry about replacing tanks in the field.
 We also manufacture HVO fuel tanks which are suitable for simple HVO storage for heating, or dispensing for HVO diesel.
 What we need now to drive innovation and investment in this sector is support from the government by acknowledging and incentivising HVO as a pragmatic low carbon heating solution, passing the savings of what should be a tax efficient fossil free fuel to the end user.
 While the UK Heat & Buildings Strategy (2021) has recognised HVO heating for hard to heat homes (more on this in our latest article HVO for home heating – off the grid but on the radar) there is still more to be done.
-The liquid fuel market has the potential to expand across the UK, safeguarding and increasing sustainable job opportunity within the sector by better competing with other well advocated renewable heating technologies, giving off grid homeowners and a more realistic solution to change their fuel source without the need for disruptive and costly installs.
+The liquid fuel market has the potential to expand across the UK, safeguarding and increasing sustainable job opportunities within the sector by better competing with other well advocated renewable heating technologies, giving off grid homeowners and a more realistic solution to change their fuel source without the need for disruptive and costly installs.

-To stay up to date with HVO news, product updates, offers and more subscribe to our newsletter.
+To stay up to date with HVO news, product updates, offers and more subscribe to our newsletter below.
 For more information about HVO, the fuels benefits and use as a low-carbon diesel alternative view our Expert Guide to HVO Fuel Tanks.
-For everything about heating oil, including getting the best price for fuel check out our Expert Guide to Heating Oil Tanks.
-Or, for sales enquiries contact our sales team by dialling 01889 567700, emailing [email protected] or complete the enquiry form below.
+For everything about heating oil, including getting the best price for fuel, check out our Expert Guide to Heating Oil Tanks.
+Or, for sales enquiries contact our sales team by dialling